 The membership of nominated members shall be for a period of two years.
 The IQAC should meet at least once in every quarter.
-The quorum for the meeting shall be two-third of the total number of members.
-The agenda, minutes and Action Taken Reports are to be documented with official signatures and maintained electronically in a retrievable format.
+The quorum for the meeting shall be two-thirds of the total number of members.
+The agenda, minutes, and Action Taken Reports are to be documented with official signatures and maintained electronically in a retrievable format.

-It is necessary for the members of the IQAC to shoulder the responsibilities of generating and promoting awareness in the institution and to devote time for working out the procedural details.
+It is necessary for the members of the IQAC to shoulder the responsibilities of generating and promoting awareness in the institution and to devote time to working out the procedural details.

 Operational Features of the IQAC

-The Annual Quality Assurance Reports (AQAR) may be the part of the Annual Report.
-The AQAR shall be approved by the statutory bodies of the HEIs (such as Syndicate, Governing Council/Board) for the follow up action for necessary quality enhancement measures.
+The Annual Quality Assurance Reports (AQAR) may be part of the Annual Report.
+The AQAR shall be approved by the statutory bodies of the HEIs (such as Syndicate, Governing Council/Board) for the follow-up action for necessary quality enhancement measures.

 - Minutes of Meeting IQAC 2015-2016